t3brightside/syscategory_recources/README.md

 }
 ```

-## An example fluid template
+## Template example
 This one shows list of categories with the image with the fallback to the parent category image
 ```XML
 <f:if condition="{categories}">
     <f:for each="{categories}" as="category" iteration="iterator">